Trust for Mutual Understanding

 History

-After nearly 40 years, the grantmaking of the Trust for Mutual Understanding still reflects the conviction that supporting direct, international, person-to person contact and professional collaboration in the arts and the environment can encourage global harmony.
+After 40 years, the grantmaking of the Trust for Mutual Understanding still reflects the conviction that supporting direct, international, person-to person contact and professional collaboration in the arts and the environment can encourage global harmony.
 Supporting these relationships is no less urgent today within the context of a global pandemic; political division, conflict, and war; a cataclysmic climate crisis; and systemic economic, social, and racial inequities.
 Nevertheless, there remains relatively little funding for such direct exchanges, particularly among people in our geographic focus of Central, Eastern, and Southeastern Europe; the Baltic States; Central Asia; the Caucasus, and Mongolia.
 What little support there is—mainly governmental—is often restricted by political considerations.
 We remain committed to supporting exchanges to enable creative and talented people from different countries to come together to freely share ideas and foster creative expression and environmental stewardship in a nonpolitical context

 Exchange